 Joseph is a dedicated Republican and is a member of the Giles County Republican Party.
 Previously, he was a member of the Montgomery County Republican Party from 2009-13.
 During that time, he served as Secretary and in other leadership roles such as Parliamentarian at meetings and Precinct Captain.
 In 2011, he helped reinvigorate Roanoke/New River Valley Young Republicans and served as Chairman from 2011-2012 before being elected to the House of Delegates.

-Joseph serves on a variety of authorities, boards and commissions including the Substance Abuse Services Council, the Board of Trustees for the Center for Rural Virginia, the Dr. Martin Luther King Jr. Memorial Commission, the Board of Trustees for the Southwest Virginia Higher Education Center, the Board of Trustees for the Southwest Virginia Cultural Heritage Foundation, the Southwest Virginia Health Facilities Authority, the Western Virginia Public Education Consortium, and as Chair of the Virginia Health Workforce Development Authority.
+Joseph serves on a variety of authorities, boards and commissions including the Substance Abuse Services Council, the Board of Trustees for the Center for Rural Virginia, the Dr. Martin Luther King Jr. Memorial Commission, the Board of Trustees for the Southwest Virginia Higher Education Center, the Board of Trustees for the Southwest Virginia Cultural Heritage Foundation, the Southwest Virginia Health Facilities Authority, the Western Virginia Public Education Consortium, and as Vice-Chair of the Virginia Health Workforce Development Authority.

 During his time in the House, Joseph has become a leader on issues relating to education and mental health.
 In 2012, he was named the “Legislative Rookie of the Year” by the Virginia Education Association and in 2013, he was named the “Legislative Champion of the Year” by the Virginia Education Association, “Legislator of the Year” by the Psychiatric Society of Virginia, “Legislator of the Year” by NAMI Roanoke Valley and “Legislator of the Year” by the Virginia Counselors Association.
 He was also named a “Distinguished Advocate for Virginia Business” by the Virginia Chamber of Commerce in 2012 and 2013.